 Your healthcare provider will likely start by asking you some questions.
 You'll be asked about your recent symptoms and your personal and family history of disease.
 Exams will be done to check your vision and hearing, sensations of touch, strength, and reflexes.
 You may also be asked questions to assess your memory and learning ability.
 You may be asked to walk or do other activities to look at your gait, coordination, and balance.

 If your healthcare provider thinks you might have a brain tumor, you'll need more tests.
 These tests can help tell the difference between tumors and infections, abscesses, strokes, and other possible causes of your symptoms.
+They'll also help find out exactly where the tumor is and how it's affecting the rest of the brain.
 The tests used might include:

-MMRI.
+MRI.
 This test can help find tumors, areas of swelling or blood build-up, and areas affected by stroke.
+It can also show nerves and blood vessels around the tumor.

 CT scan.
-This test can help find areas of fresh bleeding, skull abnormalities, and calcium deposits.
+This test can help find areas of fresh bleeding, skull bone changes, and calcium deposits.

 Magnetic resonance spectroscopy (MRS).
-This test can help evaluate chemical processes in different parts of the brain.
+This test measures biochemical processes in different parts of the brain.
+It can be done as part of an MRI.

 Needle biopsy.
 A CT scan or MRI is used to guide a needle into the tumor to take out a small piece of it for testing.

 Blood or other tests.
-These can help show how well certain organs are working and get an idea of your overall health.
+These can help show how well certain organs are working and give an idea of your overall health.

 Your healthcare provider will probably refer you to a specialist to help make the diagnosis.
 This can include a neurologist or neurosurgeon.
 There may be other specialists that help plan your treatment, such as oncologists or neuro-oncologists.